stephen-rowan/nft-dao-genesis/meetings/22nd-march-2021-nft-dao-business-planning-meeting-transcription-in-progress.md

 > HOLON etiquette -how do we communicate in respectful way ?
 >
-> How to capture value added in Discord ?
+> How to capture/reward value added in Discord ?